GeorgeVasilakopoulos/Clustering-Analysis/README.md

     -  *Kernel Size*
     -  *Activation Function & Parameters*

-- For training an Autoencoder model with a certain set of parameters, the script `src/autoencoder/models/train.py` is used as follows:
+- For training an Autoencoder model with a specific set of parameters, the script `src/autoencoder/encoder/train.py` is used as follows:

     ```
+    $ cd ./src/autoencoder/encoder
     $ train.py --train_path <> --test_path <> --latent_train_path <> --latent_test_path <> --planes <> --depth <> --norm <> --kernel_size <> --epochs <> --lr <> --batch_size <>
     ```

     During the training process, the **Adam optimizer** is used, along with **Mean Squared Error** as loss function.
-Also, **Early Stopping** is enforced, in order to prevent the model from overfitting.
+Also, **Early Stopping** is employed, in order to prevent the model from overfitting.

-- Using the script `src/autoencoder/models/tune.py`, one can determine the optimal set of hyperparameters of an Autoencoder, for dimensionality reduction in the handwritten digit problem.
+- Using the script `src/autoencoder/encoder/tune.py`, one can determine the optimal set of hyperparameters of an Autoencoder, for dimensionality reduction in the handwritten digit problem and is used as follows:

+    ```
+    $ cd ./src/autoencoder/encoder
+    $ tune.py --train_path <> --test_path <>
+    ```

     The optimal set of hyperparameters is obtained through a standard *Grid Search* algorithm: